-A.7.10 A number of states have regulations requiring an internal marking of an extinguisher that is used to verify if the extinguisher has been depressurized, if the valve has been removed, and if a complete maintenance has been performed.
+Δ A.7.11 A verification-of-service collar is installed to show that an extinguisher has been depressurized, the valve has been removed, and a complete maintenance has been performed.
 The verification-of-service collar design also requires that the valve be removed before the collar can be attached to the extinguisher.
-The collar provides the authorities having jurisdiction with a more convenient visual proof that the extinguisher has been disassembled and that maintenance most likely has been performed.
+The collar provides the authorities having jurisdiction with a convenient visual proof that the extinguisher has been disassembled and that maintenance most likely has been performed.

 All extinguishers are to have the valve removed for hydrostatic testing and are to be subsequently recharged before they are returned to service.
-To be valid, the date on the verification-ofservice collar should always be the same as or more recent than the date on the hydrostatic test label.
+To be valid, the date on the verification-of-service collar should always be the same as or more recent than the date on the hydrostatic test label.

-Figure A.7.10 provides a guide to the design of a verificationof-service collar.
+Figure A.7.11 provides a guide to the design of a verification-of-service collar.